brightinteractive/django-reusable-app/README.md

 Edit `testsettings.py` and update the app name in INSTALLED_APPS.
 Edit `setup.py` and update the settings at the top of the file.
+Edit MANIFEST.in and add rules for your static files and templates.
 Edit the `README`.

 Publishing releases to PyPI